Chimp Eden - The Jane Goodall Institute

 Fitness & Skills

-Prior experience is not required, but the project activities involve some construction and maintenance work and a fair amount of walking.
-Therefore, it is recommended that volunteers have a moderate level of fitness.
-The most important thing is to arrive with a positive attitude and willingness to work as a team.
+No specific skills or prior experience are required, but the activities involve some construction and maintenance work; therefore, a moderate level of fitness is recommended.
+The most important thing is to arrive with a positive attitude and a willingness to work as a team.

 Vaccinations

-To volunteer on this project, you will need to provide negative test results to show you do not have HIV, Hepatitis C and TB (proof of the BGC vaccination is accepted) prior to arrival.
-You will also need to be vaccinated against Hepatitis B. These are ESSENTIAL, as without them, you will be unable to join the project.
+To volunteer on this project, you must be vaccinated against Hepatitis B and provide negative test results to show you do not have HIV or Hepatitis C. You must also either be vaccinated against Tuberculosis or have a negative test result showing you do not have it prior to arrival.
+These are ESSENTIAL, as without them, you will be unable to join the project.

 No Contact Policy